 The truth is that tipping services, if provided in a moral and honest way, could likely be of some assistance to sports bettors.
 If you are getting the proper insight into sports events and actually have the possibility of benefitting from knowledge of tipsters above your own, then it stands to be a good service.
 Unfortunately, the fact that so many immoral tipsters have risen to the surface and have taken advantage of punters has made the good ones difficult to seek out.

 Tipsters that charge a subscription to their customers for their services are more likely to be genuine than those that don’t.
-Even then you don’t know that just because you are paying a sub that the tipster isn’t also making money through affiliate channels too.
-The best way would be if the site had to tell you up front how they make money, this is something that will be addressed in one form or another in new gambling laws.
+Even then you don’t know that just because you are paying a sub that the tipster isn’t also generating revenue through affiliate channels too.
+The best way would be if the site had to tell you up front how they are funded, this is something that will be addressed in one form or another in new gambling laws.

 Banning it outrightly may not be the ultimate answer, though.
 As Buchdahl says, it may just be a lot more beneficial to regulate the tipping services offered by these affiliate programmes.
-This way, a mandatory rule is invoked that requires them all to be 100% honest with how they make their money with visitors to their site and users of their service.
+This way, a mandatory rule is invoked that requires them all to be 100% honest with visitors to their site and users of their service.